 A student must be informed of his or her dismissal from a graduate program in writing by the graduate program director (GPD).
 A copy of the dismissal letter shall be sent to the dean or his or her designee, the Office of the University Registrar, The Graduate School, and, if relevant, the Office of Visa and Immigration Service Advising, along with the Notice of Change of Status Form.
 Except in cases involving probation and suspension, the Code of Student Conduct, and/or the Policy for Responding to Allegations of Scientific Misconduct in Scientific Research and Scholarly Activity, a student may appeal his or her dismissal from a graduate program in writing to the dean or his or her designee.
 If dissatisfied with the decision of the dean or his or her designee, a student may appeal his or her dismissal from a graduate program in writing with the Graduate Appeals Committee by submitting a Student Appeal Request Form through The Graduate School.

 The Graduate Appeals Committee will render its decision and inform The Graduate School.
 The Graduate School will send a letter to the student, with a copy to the GPD, informing him or her of the Graduate Appeals Committee’s decision.
 If the Graduate Appeals Committee supports the GPD’s original decision, the student shall remain separated from the program.
 If the Graduate Appeals Committee approves reinstatement, the GPD shall work out a plan of study with the student that guides him or her to the successful completion of the program.
 The decision of the Graduate Appeals Committee is final.

-A student’s dismissal shall ordinarily remain in effect for six years before he or she may seek readmission to the same graduate program at the master’s level or for eight years before he or she may seek readmission to the same graduate program at the doctoral level.
+A student’s dismissal shall ordinarily remain in effect for eight years before he or she may seek readmission to the same graduate program.